hvge/spayd-sdk-ios/README.md

 # Smart Payment Descriptor for iOS

-The **spayd-sdk-ios** project is an full iOS implementation of [Smart Payment Descriptor](http://qr-platba.cz) which is going to be de-facto standard for QR payments on mobile devices in Czech Republic.
+The **spayd-sdk-ios** project is a full iOS implementation of [Smart Payment Descriptor](http://qr-platba.cz) which is a standard for QR code payments on mobile devices in Czech Republic.
 If you're interested in full specification, please go to http://qr-platba.cz website.

+## Library Features

+### License

+The library is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+It means that it can be freely used for non-commercial and also for commercial projects.
+For more information look for full license agreement.

+The SPD standard also is patent free.

+### Already implemented features

+* Parsing and full validation of SPD code
+* Full IBAN validation
+* Czech account number validation
+* Czech model object for payment

+### Missing features

+* SmartPaymentWriter class is not implemented yet
+* CRC32 validation
+* Make easy to plug-in library for both simulator & devide platform

-## Installation
+## Installation & Usage

+### Installation

 1. Download or clone this library
 2. Go to spayd-sdk-ios folder
 3. Copy **SmartPayment** directory into your project

-## Usage
+### Usage

-The basic usage of library is very simple.
-At first, you have to create configuration for your country or use some existing one *(right now, only Czech Republic is supported)*.
+The basic usage is very simple:

 ```
 #import "SmartPaymentCZ.h"